apaschenko/lenka/README.md

   }
 }

-// To do this, we use three features of deep copying: the customizer function, the
+// To do this, we use three features of deep copying: the customizer
-// accumulator and the verbose mode (so that after copying we get access to the accumulator
+// function, the accumulator and the verbose mode (so that after copying
-// in which we will accumulate the total number of items.
+// we get access to the accumulator in which we will accumulate the
+// total number of items).

 function customizer(params: DCCustomizerParams): DCCustomizerReturn {
   // It takes one parameter: object.
-A full description of all fields of this object is
+A full description of all fields
-  // provided in the README.
+  // of this object is provided in the README.
   // To solve the task, we need two field: "accumulator" and "value". const { value, accumulator } = params